 Several non-EHR users are beginning to see the value of an EMR and are taking the path of going paperless and staying connected.
 As some providers continue the use of HIEs (Health Information Exchanges) some of the caregivers are turning to the new EHR alternative being offered, called ‘Lite-EHR’.
 This helps physicians to have immediate access to all patient treatment information.
-It also permits the highest level of care possible resulting in improved workflow, reduced costs and better patient care.
+It also permits the highest level of care possible resulting in improved workflow, reduced costs, and better patient care.

 There are numerous specialties that necessitate more than what a general EMR can do for them.
-Consequentially, the debate over specialty specific EMRs boils down to one specialty.
+Consequentially, the debate over specialty-specific EMRs boils down to one specialty.
 The primary care physicians may do well with the multi-specialty EMR.
 For example, a cardiology clinic is using the appropriate templates, while rheumatologists may prefer a specialty system.

-An EMR has numerous templates, and reports and many physicians are still struggling to use the EMR.
-They are spending more time with filling the information in the EMR and spending less time with the patients.
-A ‘lite weight EMR’ basis on only minimum requirement to better patient care and quality covering multi-specialty.
+An EMR has numerous templates, and reports, and many physicians are still struggling to use the EMR.
+They are spending more time filling the information in the EMR and spending less time with the patients.
+A ‘lite weight EMR’ basis on the only minimum requirement to better patient care and quality covering multi-specialty.
 The features that are common for all, can continue to use the digital chart and not go back to the paper chart.